AltBeacon/android-beacon-library/api-migrate.md

 =================

 The 2.x API has a large number of changes from the 0.x versions of the library.
 This document describes the changes necessary to move from an app using 0.x versions to the 2.x API.
+Note that the 2.x API is designed to be configurable to work with a wide variety of beacons.
+Out of the box, it will work beacons meeting the open AltBeacon standard which have no restrictions on the use with Android.
+If you wish to configure the library to work with other types of custom or proprietary beacons, see the new BeaconParser class.

 ## Package changes